Florida profit, loss, and equity calculator, for 2026 exam math.

 Separate the numbers Florida exam questions love to blur: equity, cash after sale, appreciation, depreciation, and profit after costs.
+This is exam practice, not a tax or investment worksheet.

 Equity is value minus debt.
 Appreciation is value minus original price.
 Profit or loss can include purchase costs, improvements, and selling costs when the question gives them.